 The Road to Equality: Successes, Lessons Learned, and How We Can Move Forward Together

 Do you know that women still do not have equal rights under the United States Constitution?
 Please join us for a screening of the award-winning documentary Equal Means Equal.
-Following the film, Amanda Owen leads a panel or group discussion.
+Following the film, we lead a panel or group discussion.

 The History of Voting Rights in the United States: Who, When, Where, and How

 Is voting a right or privilege?
 Who got the vote and when?
 Who still does not have it, and what is being done to extend voting rights to all Americans?
-Amanda Owen discusses the fraught history of the fight for the vote from the founding of America to current initiatives to extend voting rights to all Americans.
+A speaker leads a discussion about the fraught history of the fight for the vote from the founding of America to current initiatives to extend voting rights to all Americans.